Mujjabi/DevOps/Git/.github/Pull_Request_Temp.md

 # Pull Request Form

-## Please answer the following questions before submitting your pull request.

-1. Describe the changes you have made.

-2. What branch are you working on?

-3. Mark the options that apply to your situation
+# Description of the change
+> Detailed description here

+## Checks and balances
+- [ ] Tests added and run
+- [ ] (External) Interfaces documented
-- [ ] Bug fix
+- [ ] Has security implications (describe below)

+## Type of change
-- [ ] Created feature branch
+- [ ] Bug fix (non-breaking change that fixes an issue)
-- [ ] Modified feature in the main branch
+- [ ] New feature (non-breaking change that adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

+## Related stories, issues and pulls
+> Links to Pivotal Tracker stories, JIRA tickets or other pull requests here

+## Security considerations
+> Describe any security impact this change may have

 4. Provide your contact information
    >